MMS Faculty Specialists

 Jennifer Carriger, Reading and Learning Specialist

 Jennifer received a B.A. in international studies, a B.S. in secondary education and a M.S. in special education from West Virginia University.
-This is her fifth year with Mountaineer Montessori as our reading specialist and learning consultant.
+This is her sixth year with Mountaineer Montessori as our reading specialist and learning consultant.
 Jennifer co-founded the Appalachian Reading Center in 2004 and is certified in the Wilson Reading System with additional training in Handwriting Without Tears.
 Jennifer is also a past president of the West Virginia Learning Disabilities Association.
 She taught in the public school system for nine years at the elementary, middle and high school levels.
 She and her husband are the parents of two Mountaineer Montessori students.
 Jennifer enjoys hiking, camping, reading and home renovation projects.

-Maria Leon Kershner, Foreign Language Specialist
+Maria León Kershner, Foreign Language Instructor

-Nancy Johnston, Art and Physical Education Specialist
+Nancy Johnston, Art and Physical Education Instructor

 Barrie Kaufman, Art Instructor